hogaku/AZ-220-Microsoft-Azure-IoT-Developer/Legacy Labs/LAB_AK_20-build-with-iot-central.md

 1. On the **File** menu, click **Open Folder**.

-1. At the top of the **Open Folder** dialog, click **New folder**, type **RefrigeratedTruck** and then press **Enter**.
+1. At the top of the **Open Folder** dialog box, click **New folder**, type **RefrigeratedTruck** and then press **Enter**.

     You can create the RefrigeratedTruck folder under the Lab 20 folder for this course, or another location of your choice.

 1. Click **RefrigeratedTruck**, and then click **Select Folder**.

-    The Visual Studio Code EXPLORER pane should now be open.
+    The Visual Studio Code **EXPLORER** pane should now be open.

 1. On the **View** menu, to open the integrated terminal, click **Terminal**.

-    You should see RefrigeratedTruck folder listed in terminal command prompt.
+    You should see the path to the RefrigeratedTruck folder listed in terminal command prompt.
 This is important because the following commands will run in the current folder.

 1. At the Terminal command prompt, to create a new console app, enter the following command: